aharvet/uniswitch/README.md

 **investLiquidity(uint256 minShare) payable**

-Enables to deposit tokens and ether from the pool to get fees over the trades.
+Enables to deposit tokens and ether in the pool.
 "minShare" parameter represents the minimum number of share you are willing to accept for this investment.
 The amount of tokens transfered and of shares obtained are computed depenting on the amount of ether sent.
 Requires to allow the pool address to use a transferFrom transaction for the token.